-Another part of risk mitigation for Ds and Os is making sure—well before any hint of M&A is on the horizon—that the company’s D&O insurance policy is state of the art.
+Well before even a hint of M&A is on the horizon, it is a good idea to make sure that your company’s D&O insurance policy is state of the art.
 The better the policy, the more likely it will respond as anticipated to suits that arise in the M&A context.

 This is where a D&O tail policy is crucial.
-A tail policy covers what would otherwise be a gap in coverage for Ds and Os after the sale of a company.
-The gap exists because the D&O policy of the acquiring company will typically not respond on behalf of the selling company’s Ds and Os for claims that arise post-closing that relate to pre-closing activities.
+A tail policy covers what would otherwise be a gap in coverage for directors and officers after the sale of a company.
+The gap exists because the D&O policy of the acquiring company will typically not respond on behalf of the selling company’s directors and officers for claims that arise post-closing that relate to pre-closing activities.

 Who Should Purchase the Tail Policy?

-Whether a company is public or private, it’s hard to imagine a scenario in which the selling company’s Ds and Os would not want a tail policy.
+Whether a company is public or private, it’s hard to imagine a scenario in which the selling company’s directors and officers would not want a tail policy.
 This is obviously the case if the acquiring company refuses to assume the selling company’s D&O indemnification agreements.

-It’s also the case even if the acquiring company assumes all the selling company indemnification agreements.
-Having a tail policy in place ensures that Ds and Os will be protected even if, at some future date, the acquiring company declines to protect them.
+It is also the case even if the acquiring company assumes all the selling company’s indemnification agreements.
+Having a tail policy in place ensures that directors and officers will be protected even if, at some future date, the acquiring company declines to protect them.
 This can be the case due to a dispute with the selling company, or due to the acquiring company’s own future bankruptcy.

-Finally, given the personal interest the seller’s Ds and Os have in their tail policy, it’s generally a good idea for the selling company to be the one who places the tail policy.
+Finally, given the personal interest the seller’s directors and officers have in their tail policy, it’s generally a good idea for the selling company to be the one who places the tail policy.
 This allows the seller to use its own broker to place the tail.

 Sometimes the buyer’s broker wants to place the tail policy—after all, there’s usually a healthy commission associated with this placement.
 It’s important to remember, however, that it’s usually the placing broker who manages all future claims.

-Assuming that their broker is an expert, sellers usually feel more comfortable knowing that their future claims will be handled by a known quantity, and not some broker whose loyalty lies primarily with the buyer.
+Assuming that their broker is an expert, sellers usually feel more comfortable knowing that their future claims will be handled by the broker they know and not some broker whose loyalty lies primarily with the buyer.

 When Should the Tail Be Purchased?

-Public companies will normally have D&O insurance policies in place already, and that policy is the one to which a tail will be attached.
+Public companies looking to sell themselves will normally have D&O insurance policies in place already, and that policy is the one to which a tail will be attached.
 The tail is negotiated during the time between the signing and closing of the M&A deal, and it becomes effective at the closing.

-There’s a question on the D&O policy application that asks whether or not M&A is on the horizon; if the answer is “yes,”, insurance carriers are likely to decline to issue a policy.
+There is a question on the D&O policy application that asks whether M&A is on the horizon; if the answer is “yes,” insurance carriers may decline to issue a policy.
 This is a reaction to the sharp increase in M&A litigation that private companies have experienced in the last few years.

 How to Purchase a Tail Policy